 Before we dig into my content on how to improve constipation I need to mention that it’s always worth raising your symptoms with a doctor if your bowel habits have changed.
-This is in order to rule out other conditions, particularly if your symptoms don’t go away after a few days.

 How do you define constipation?